osm-search/Nominatim/docs/library/Low-Level-DB-Access.md

 # Low-level connections

-The `NominatimAPIAsync` class allows to directly access the underlying database connection to explore the data more directly.
+The `NominatimAPIAsync` class allows to directly access the underlying database connection to explore the raw data.
 Nominatim uses [SQLAlchemy](https://docs.sqlalchemy.org/) for building queries.
 Please refer to the documentation of the library to understand how to write SQL.

 To get access to a search connection, use the `begin()` function of your API object.
-The function returns a context manager.
-Use with a `with` statement.
-This returns a `SearchConnection` object described below.
-Its `t` property has definitions for all Nominatim search tables.
+This returns a `SearchConnection` object described below wrapped in a context manager.
+Its
+`t` property has definitions for all Nominatim search tables.
 For an overview of available tables, refer to the [Development Layout](../develop/Database-Layout.md) in in the development